-Kirk Herath, who teaches Privacy Law and Management, was a part of creating the IAPP and is responsible for the IAPP’s connection with the Cleveland-Marshall College of Law.
+Kirk Herath, who teaches Privacy Law and Management, was a part of creating the IAPP and is responsible for the IAPP’s connection with the Cleveland State University College of Law.
 The IAPP hosts the Westin Scholar Award for students who are considered future leaders in the field of data protection or privacy by their professors.
 The award grants three free cybersecurity certifications to the winning student, along with $1,000 and national recognition.

 Elia stated she was happy with the professional networking aspect of the program.
 It was not something she expected, but she took full advantage of it by becoming a member of Women in Cybersecurity.
 Her membership allowed her to attend a conference where she received exposure to many professional opportunities.

 KNOWLEDGE YOU CAN USE IN YOUR CAREER RIGHT AWAY

 Many students experience the benefits of the legal and cybersecurity knowledge that the MLS provides before they complete the program.
 One student in Elia’s class was able to move into a more advanced role while still taking the courses.